felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.24.0 =

 (2018/02/24) Refactored the WpssoJson min_version_notice() method to use PHP's trigger_error() and include a notice to refresh plugin update information.

-= 1.23.0 =

-(2018/02/17) In attachment pages, the 'mainEntityOfPage' property is now added to the first media object.
-Added a 'keywords' property to the Schema VideoObject markup for YouTube videos.
-Added a 'servesCuisine' to the Schema Restaurant markup.